redisson/redisson/README.md

 ##Redisson - distributed and scalable Java data structures on top of Redis server.
-Advanced Redis client
+Advanced Java Redis client

 Use familiar Java data structures with power of [Redis](http://redis.io).

-Based on high-performance async and lock-free Redis client and [Netty 4](http://netty.io) framework.
+Based on high-performance async and lock-free Java Redis client and [Netty 4](http://netty.io) framework.
 Redis 2.8+ and JDK 1.6+ compatible